 JOSEPH J. BATTISTONE: As a member of the evaluation committee, I was asked to study the representation of the delegates.
 In the North American Division, I counted 428 cards in the registration file, of whom 26 were lay persons.
-Of this 26, 12 were identified from the Pacific Union, three from the Southern Union, three from the Southern Union, two from the Southwestern Union, two from the Southwestern Union, and one from the Central Union.
+Of this 26, 12 were identified from the Pacific Union, three from the Southern Union, two from the Southwestern Union, two from the North Pacific Union, and one from the Central Union.